 Sometimes you want a chocolate chip cookie.
 Other times you want an oatmeal cookie.
 Why not have both at the same time?
-I can’t recall where I first found this modern day recipe, but like most cookie recipes, it’s easy to prepare, and delicious.
+While this delicious recipe isn’t included in the Rosie’s Riveting Recipes historic cookbook, it’s nonetheless easy to prepare, and delicious.

 By the way, I use almond extract instead of vanilla, and it really gives the cookies some extra zing.